 - Employees should be supervised appropriately to make sure that safety procedures are being followed.

-The method of helping the injured worker after this sort of accident is more straightforward.
-Simply call Accident Advice Helpline on 0800 689 0500.
+The method of helping the injured worker to claim compensation after a non-fault accident in Sheffield is straightforward.
+Simply call Accident Advice Helpline on 0800 689 0500 from a landline or 0333 500 0993 from a mobile phone.
 This long-established legal firm are used to dealing with this sort of accident claim in Sheffield and South Yorkshire and will know the correct procedure to follow.
 If it can be shown that the accident was the fault of the worker’s employer then a claim for personal injury may be made.
 The worker could receive cash compensation for their injuries and for the money that they have lost in payouts to carers, private nurses and medical treatment because of the injuries.